microsoft/rushstack.io-website/docs/api/node-core-library.executable.spawn.md

 - It does not invoke the OS shell unless the executable file is a shell script. - Command-line arguments containing special characters are more accurately passed through to the child process. - If the filename is missing a path, then the shell's default PATH will be searched. - If the filename is missing a file extension, then Windows default file extensions will be searched.

-This command is asynchronous, but it does not return a `Promise`<!-- -->.
+This command is asynchronous, but it does not return a `Promise`.
 Instead it returns a Node.js `ChildProcess` supporting event notifications.